gsoules/MkDocs/digital-archive/docs/archivist/special-features-archivist.md

 # Special Features for Archivists

-An archivist has access to data and features that a regular user (not logged in) cannot see.
+An archivist has access to data and features that a public user (not logged in) cannot see.

 An archivist can see: